~more recently updated recipes~

 What a difference some hot summer sunshine makes!
 These tomatoes from my hometown farmers market were gorgeous, definitely worthy of this oh-so-simple treatment that adds up to way more than the sum of its parts.

 There are two tricks here.
-The first is the effect of soaking the thin-sliced onions in ice water for a half water, releasing the sharpness.
-The second is letting the thin-sliced tomatoes macerate in a little sugar, a little salt, just a splash of olive oil and vinegar, also for 30 minutes.
+The first is the effect of soaking thin-sliced onions in ice water for a half hour, releasing the sharpness.
+The second is letting thin-sliced tomatoes macerate in a little sugar, a little salt, just a splash of olive oil and vinegar, also for 30 minutes.

-These tomatoes, tomato lovers, were worth waiting for.
+These tomatoes, tomato lovers, are worth waiting for.

 TOMATO & ONION SALAD